 Ms. Wisnewski had the following questions:

 A question for the DPW is, in general, if we were promised that with the new facility and in-house budget, there were going to be savings, how are those savings represented in the last year or this fiscal year?
 Mr. Bergeron said the savings are difficult to calculate as they mostly relate to the extended life of vehicles and equipment which are now stored inside.
 There are still issues with the mini-split’s control system, but this is being worked on and Mr. Ellis added that we are still trying to hold the vendor responsible.
-Mr. Ellis also noted that there were never any expectations of actual savings of utility costs, as the new facility is much larger than the previous facility, but there is a much higher level of energy efficiency in the new facility.
+Mr. Ellis also noted that there were never any expectations of actual savings on utility costs, as the new facility is much larger than the previous facility, but there is a much higher level of energy efficiency in the new facility.

 Please explain the procurement process that you have carried forward.
 Are 100% of businesses in the DPW related to businesses and vehicles in compliance with the procurement process?
 If so, are those lists available to the public?
 I am interested in this question as I would like to see what happens when an article is approved and how the money was spent on the delivery.
 I had this question after the conversation about the skid steer terrain vehicle.
 Mr. Bergeron replied that the town uses state bid lists when purchasing vehicles and equipment.
 He also tries to keep the same brand and model where he can as this provides efficiency by being able to use the same parts for multiple vehicles.
 Mr. Ramsey noted that there are multiple state bid lists with individual requirements, so there is more to the process than just selecting an item from a list.
 Mr. Ellis added that the Governor has recently proposed reforms to the state procurement laws.
+Mr. Ellis stated that the town has not maintained a separate list of bid awards.

 Mr. Menegoni arrived at 6:11 PM.
-Mr. Ellis stated that the town has not maintained a separate list of bid awards.

 Ms. Bell-Upp asked if the $90,000 request for a Skid Steer included any attachments.
 Mr. Bergeron said that it comes with the bucket.
 The intent is to buy forks and mowing heads from other funding sources as needed.

 Ms. Waryas asked if the relining of manhole covers and sewer pipes would be a continuing project, and if so, whether the cost would be included in the operating budget going forward or continue to be individual special articles each year.
-Mr. Bergeron the immediate need is for emergency repairs, but it is an ongoing project and that he is trying to get a cost for doing most of it at once.
+Mr. Bergeron stated the immediate need is for emergency repairs, but it is an ongoing project and he is trying to get a cost for doing most of it at once.
 Mr. Ramsey said the Capital Improvements Committee (CIC) had identified the need for sewer lining and the current plan is to do a sizable chunk each year until it is completed but is still scoping how much the full project will cost.
 The CIC is also looking into the option of doing this as one large, bonded project so that the cost can be spread over more years.

 Ms. Waryas asked about the level funding of gas and diesel given the currently low cost of fuel.
 Mr. Bergeron explained that the town participates in annual fuel bids through the Franklin Regional Council of Governments (FRCOG.)
 When there are large fluctuations in fuel prices this can strongly favor either the vendor or the towns.
 In these cases, it is not uncommon for the FRCOG to work with the vendors to smooth out the bumps and generally both sides are willing to adjust the price.